Introduction to Cap Table

 The vesting schedule of the company is when the shareholders get an incentive to stick around with the company and not sell off their shares right away.
 Hence, you need to have open options for the investors and staff to have the encouragement of sticking with your company for a long time.

 The cap table that you have created for your company has to be up to date at all times.
 You should have a well-organized cap table to make immediate and smart decisions about the shares of the company.
-Moreover, there isn’t any right or wrong format for the cap table, and it depends on the reasons why you are looking at the cap table.
-As a matter of fact, the form of the cap table would change along with the company, but the main data would always remain the same.
-With the following tips, you would be able to gather, organize and maintain the cap table and the data in such a way that it stays useful:
+Moreover, there isn’t any right or wrong format, and it depends on the reasons why you are looking at the cap table.

 Keep it Simple and Organized